ChristineFrancisco/ChristineFrancisco/README.md

-- Hi!
+Hi!
 I'm Christine, welcome to my GitHub!
-- I'm a Toronto-based software engineer coding full-stack Javascript applications.
+I'm a Toronto-based software engineer coding full-stack Javascript applications.
--
-- I am a full-stack web developer!
-I'm currently looking for freelance work.
-- You can reach me at christine.a.francisco@gmail.com
+I am a full-stack web developer!
+I'm currently looking for freelance work. ou can reach me at christine.a.francisco@gmail.com

 <!---
 ChristineFrancisco/ChristineFrancisco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.